Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Event selection and reconstruction

 In the single-lepton boosted topology, the reconstruction aims to identify one high-\pt{} and collimated hadronic top-quark decay and at least one \smallR{} jet with $\pt > 25\,\GeV$ close to the selected lepton, with $\DeltaR(\text{jet}_{R=0.4}\text{, }\ell)<1.5$.
 If multiple small-$R$ jets satisfy this condition, the one with highest \pt{} is considered for the subsequent semileptonically decaying top-quark reconstruction.
 In addition, at least one \largeR{} top-tagged jet with $\pt > 350\,\GeV$ and $|\eta|<2$ is required as the hadronically decaying top-quark candidate.
 The \largeR jet is evaluated by a top-tagging algorithm utilising jet mass and \tauthrtwo{} substructure~\cite{Thaler:2010tr} variables, where an operating point with an efficiency of 80\% is chosen.
 The top tagger is optimised using the same approach as described in Ref.~\cite{ATLAS-CONF-2017-064}.
 Since the two top quarks are expected to be back-to-back in the \ttbar{} rest frame, additional requirements related to the \largeR{} jet, the isolated lepton and the \smallR{} jet close to the lepton are applied: $\Delta\phi(\text{jet}_{R=1.0}\text{, }\ell) > 2.3$ and $\DeltaR(\text{jet}_{R=1.0}\text{, jet}_{R=0.4}) > 1.5$.
 Finally, a requirement on the invariant mass of the reconstructed \ttbar{} system of $\mtt > 500\,\GeV$ is applied.
 This criterion is imposed to remove poorly reconstructed events passing selection in boosted regions, removing approximately 0.1\% of events.
 Consequently, the $\mtt < 500\,\GeV$ bin in the \Ac{} vs \mtt{} measurement is removed in the boosted regions.

 The four-momentum of the leading-\pt{} \largeR{} jet satisfying the selection criteria is taken as the four-momentum estimate of the hadronically decaying top quark.
 The semileptonically decaying top quark's four-momentum is constructed from the isolated lepton, the selected \smallR{} jet and the neutrino four-momentum.
 The neutrino four-momentum is calculated in the same way as in the single-lepton resolved topology.
 Table~\ref{tab:ljets_event_yields} shows the event yields after the event selection for the single-lepton boosted topology.
-The MC prediction's overestimation of the yield by about 20\% in the single-lepton boosted regions is confirmed by differential cross-sections measurements~\cite{TOPQ-2019-23-updated,TOPQ-2018-11}.
+The MC prediction's overestimation of the yield by about 20\% in the single-lepton boosted regions is confirmed by differential cross-sections measurements~\cite{TOPQ-2019-23-updated,TOPQ-2018-11} at large values of top \pt (>300\,GeV).